 In the beginning, I found this very difficult as not only would I have to awkwardly walk around the ‘kring’ to kiss and congratulate everyone on the birthday of the ‘jarige’ but I would also have to sit still in the same spot for hours not understanding a word of the banter that was being thrown back and forth around the ‘kring’.

 I think I will never fully get used to this.
 I must say I do miss our old parties that we had in England where everyone would mill about mingling with each other and more often than not end up congregating in the kitchen.

 This is definitely a good thing, the amount of people who volunteer here is great.
 People volunteer for everything from sports groups, to special events, to parents doing lots of activities at school (including cleaning the classrooms and checking for head lice!).

 5. Swimming diplomas

-- Although me being me and having very little experience upon a bike, this was initially not an easy thing to get used to.
-Being rather nervous and wobbly you could easily liken me to ‘Mrs Bean on a Bike’.
+Although me being me and having very little experience on a bike, this was initially not an easy thing to get used to.
+Being rather nervous and wobbly you could easily liken me to ‘Mrs. Bean on a Bike’.

 7. Sunday Closing (in the backwaters)

 This is actually a good thing but you just need to get used to it.
 Having come from the UK where you can now actually shop 24/7 if the need should arise, I had to get a little more organised and make sure I had everything I needed as there was no popping out to the shops for it.